Search MacDowell Artists, Events, News, and more

 this studio was the first — and remains the only — brick building

-at MacDowell.
+on the grounds.
 Built by local mason Augustus Beaulieu, the

 load-bearing masonry walls rest on a fieldstone foundation.
 The